-Try heart-shaped pizzelle on St Valentine’s Day obviously a kind Grandmother makes pizzelle especially for Christmas, Easter, all of her grandchildren’s birthdays, over the summer for breakfast, an afternoon snack, picnics, and holidays on the beach.
+Try heart-shaped pizzelle on St Valentine’s Day, obviously, a kind Grandmother makes pizzelle especially for Christmas, Easter, all of her grandchildren’s birthdays, over the summer for breakfast, an afternoon snack, picnics, and holidays on the beach.

 Maria's Pizzelle Recipe